patch(1) — Linux manual page

 -V method or --version-control=method

 Use method to determine backup file names.
-The method can
+The method can also

-set, the VERSION_CONTROL) environment variable, which is
+the VERSION_CONTROL) environment variable, which is overridden

-files that are made.
+that are made.

-The value of method is like the GNU Emacs `version-control'
+The value of method is like the GNU Emacs version-control

 variable; patch also recognizes synonyms that are more